melikeey/Kotlin-Coroutines-Tabs-Example/README.md

 # Kotlin-Caroutines-Tabs-Example
 This is tabs and caroutines example with Kotlin.

-It downloads image and handle errors with caroutines
+It downloads images and handles errors with caroutines

 ## Libraries